UEFA Futsal EURO daily preview: Group A and B deciders | Futsal EURO

 Slovenia's two draws have left them knowing a win would definitely take them to a third quarter-final in four editions.
 Even a draw will be enough if Italy lose, while Slovenia could also progress on goals scored if both games end all square.

 Finland were within sight of victory in their opener against Italy before a late equaliser and dared to dream against Kazakhstan when they deservedly led 2-1 in the second half.
-A win would keep Finland's debut campaign going into the knockouts unless Kazakhstan lose, which would mean the Finns finishing behind Kazakhstan on head-to-head.
+A win would keep their debut campaign going into the knockouts unless Kazakhstan lose, which would mean Finland missing out on second place on head-to-head.

-Alen Fetić, Slovenia player: "Finland are a physically strong team, they showed that in the first game.
-They deserve to be at EURO so it will be a physical, difficult game.
-All their players are strong."
+Tomislav Horvat, Slovenia coach: “I expect Finland to play as they have before, and how they played in qualifying, They are quick.
+Aggressive and tough in one-on-ones.
+We want to make sure they don’t get the opportunity for counterattacks.
+The squad is in a positive mood, we saw that against Italy when things went against us, the team got together, and it will be the same against Finland.
+There are no injuries to report.”

+Mićo Martić, Finland coach: “I believe Slovenia have played the best in our group, they have played two wonderful matches, only just missing out on winning and having already qualified so now they need to beat us to go through.
+If we give a bit more than in the first two matches then we have a chance of winning, so we have the resources to be better in difficult moments.
+But the players need to find those qualities from within themselves and I’m sure my players have the potential to be competitive against the best team in our group so far, Slovenia."

 Key stat: These teams last met in a January 2017 friendly, Denis Totošković scoring a hat-trick in a 3-2 Slovenia win.